AnicetNgrt/jiro-nn/examples/housing/cr.typ

 #align(left)[
     #box(inset: (top: 10pt, bottom: 5pt))[
-        == *ReLU, squared features, Glorot Uniform weights and 0 biases initialization* ]
+        == *ReLU, squared features, Glorot and reaching stability* ]
 ]

-At first I was struggling to make the switch to $"ReLU"$ activation as I had very unstable results using it with previous models.
+I wanted to make the switch to $"ReLU"$ activation @relu-mlm because it had a reputation of converging faster @relu.
+But I was struggling with it because it was giving very unstable results with my current models at that time.

-But I was initializing the biases with a random value between $-1$ and $1$ instead of just initializing them to $0$.
+But I discovered I was initializing the biases with a random value between $-1$ and $1$ instead of just initializing them to $0$.
 In my experiments it did not make the $"tanh"$ activated model significantly less stable, but it made $"ReLU"$ highly unstable.

 I suspect that having negative biases at the beginning got the model stuck with $"ReLU"$ returning always zero, without the gradient helping the bias enough to reach a positive value.
+In other words, it made the model way too sparse to be able to densify itself enough ever again.
 In opposition to $tanh$ which is symmetric and therefore treats negative values as positive ones.

-Also, $"ReLU"$ is linear so maybe it did not learn non-linear relationships well.
-I added squares of the input features to the input data which helped it learn.
+Also, $"ReLU"$ is linear in both negative and positive inputs (but not linear as a whole by definition) so maybe it did not learn non-linear relationships well.
+I added squares of the input features to the input data at that point.
+Maybe the squared nature of the input helped it learn.

 #align(center)[
 #stack(dir: ltr)[